Mobile Suit Gundam Wing

-Mobile Suit Gundam Wing, also known in Japan as New Mobile Report Gundam Wing (Note: The translation"New Mobile Report Gundam Wing" is used by the R2 DVD releases in Japan, and thus is used extensively by the English-language fanbase in order to differentiate it from the Universal Century Gundam series.
-While the use of the term "report" in the title is not necessarily incorrect, it does not convey the full meaning of the original-language terminology.
-The Japanese word senki (戦記) has a specific meaning of "military history."
-Some official translations in the past have used the translation "New Mobile War Chronicle Gundam Wing" as well, and some of the official art uses "The New Mobile History Gundam Wing", and at least one Japanese book has used "Mobile Suit Gundam Wing".
-Since the early 2020's, Bandai Namco has used "Mobile Suit Gundam Wing" for the series title when rendering it in English.) (新機動戦記ガンダム, Shin Kidō Senki Gandamu Uingu), is a 1995 Japanese mecha anime series directed by Masashi Ikeda and written by Katsuyuki Sumizawa.
+Mobile Suit Gundam Wing (新機動戦記ガンダム, Shin Kidō Senki Gandamu Uingu), is a 1995 Japanese mecha anime series directed by Masashi Ikeda and written by Katsuyuki Sumizawa.
 It is the sixth installment in the Gundam franchise, taking place in the "After Colony" timeline.
 As with the original series, the plot of Gundam Wing centers on a war in the future (specifically, the year After Colony 195) between Earth and its orbital colonies in the Earth-Moon system.
-It follows five teenaged pilots of a powerful line of mobile suits who are assigned to rebel against the oppressive United Earth Sphere Alliance.
-In doing so, they launch an assault against OZ, who serves as the Alliance’s primary means of defense across the galaxy.
+It follows five teenage pilots of a powerful line of mobile suits who are sent to Earth to wage a guerrilla war against the oppressive United Earth Sphere Alliance.
+In doing so, they come into conflict with OZ, a secrative branch of the Alliance Military that serve sinister benefactors.

 The series aired in Japan on the terrestrial TV Asahi network.
 It ran for 49 episodes, beginning on April 7, 1995, and ending on March 29, 1996.
 It received multiple manga adaptations, as well as video games.
 Four original video animation (OVA) episodes were produced including a retelling of the series, Operation Meteor, and a direct sequel, Endless Waltz.
 In 2010, Sumizawa started writing the novel Frozen Teardrop, another sequel to the series.
-While the series fared modestly well in Japan, it found greater success in the United States and single-handedly popularized the Gundam franchise in the West.
+While the series fared modestly well in Japan, it found greater success in the United States and helped popularize the Gundam franchise in the West.
 On July 25, 2025, a new manga was announced, which connects the events of Endless Waltz and Frozen Teardrop.